Amerax/rf-outdoor-light-project/README.md

 A simple project that lets you control 433MHz RF lights using a local webpage hosted on an Arduino UNO R4 WiFi or ESP32.

-Features
+Features:
-Manual Control: Toggle lights instantly via a button on the webpage.
+Manual Control: Toggle lights through a button on the webpage.

 Automation: Set a specific time on the webpage for the lights to turn on automatically every day.

 No Extra Clock Hardware: Uses internet time (NTP) over WiFi to stay accurate instead of a physical clock module.

 How the Code Works
-WiFi & Web Server: Connects to your network and runs a server on port 80.
+WiFi & Web Server: Connects to your network and runs a server.
 It reads the web requests to see if you clicked "Toggle" or submitted a new "Auto Time".

-NTP Time Sync: Connects to pool.ntp.org to check the current time.
-It compares this time against your schedule to trigger the lights.

 RF Transmission: Uses the RCSwitch library to send a 24-bit code (11206632) out of Digital Pin 10 to trigger your light switch.

-Double-Trigger Prevention: A logic flag ensures the RF signal only sends once when the target minute hits, resetting automatically at 3:00 AM.
+However your code may be different depending on model, simply change it.

 Onshape Link: https://cad.onshape.com/documents/eef422d60583b873929a7558/w/0fc1c908cc83cf96700e0fc9/e/6d5f1e9001d06be59a7583eb?renderMode=0&uiState=6a6f7e8d9649816d2430750a